kamilrybacki/diff-cache/README.md

 I also wanted to learn how to use the `libsodium-wrappers` library, which I used for the encryption of the data.
 There may be some cool lessons to learn by studying the `DiffCache` and `ActiveWorkflowFileReader` classes.

-If You have idead for improvements, feel free to open an issue or a PR.
+If You have ideas for improvements, feel free to open an issue or a PR.
 I will be happy to discuss it with You.